Food - Drink

 Herbal teas are made from a variety of plants, like peppermint and chamomile, and are flavored with any combination of spices and fruits.
 Rooibos tea comes from a bushy herb that mysteriously only flourishes in a mountainous region of South Africa called Cederberg, and when brewed, this plant yields a rich reddish-brown beverage.

-Rooibos is full-bodied with a flavor that has equal notes of “smoky, sweet, woody, grassy, vanilla, floral, geranium, honey, herbal and caramel,” according to Teatulia.
+Rooibos is full-bodied with a flavor that contains “smoky, sweet, woody, grassy, vanilla, floral, geranium, honey, herbal, and caramel” notes, according to Teatulia.
 Because it’s so rich, rooibos is ideally suited for cooking, and can be used to flavor cookies ice cream, yogurt, sauces, beverages, and even marinades — it pairs especially well with caramelized onions.